 Wait for four years.
 The Divorce Act requires that you must have lived apart for at least four of the five years before proceedings are issued (although the Government, following a referendum in May 2019, is to halve that).
 You do not necessarily have to have been living in separate houses.

 Break up, and stay broken up.
-The Court must be satisfied that there’s no reasonable prospect of reconciliation and that both of you (and any children) are properly provided for.
+The judge must be satisfied that there’s no reasonable prospect of reconciliation and that both of you (and any children, marital or non-marital) are properly provided for.

 Consider the options.
-The Divorce Act requires your solicitors to inform you both about the options of reconciliation, mediation and separation agreements.
+The Divorce Act requires your solicitor to inform you both about the options of reconciliation, mediation and separation agreements.
 Reconciliation has presumably already been tried and failed.
-Mediation, possibly through the State-funded Family Mediation Service, means sorting out all the contentious issues before (or instead of) going to Court.
+Mediation, possibly through the Legal Aid Board’s Family Mediation Service, means sorting out all the contentious issues before (or instead of) going to court.
 A separation agreement is a legal document, agreed and signed by both of you.
 It can be made legally enforceable, but the judge is entitled to disregard it when granting a divorce.

 Apply for a divorce.
-Most applications will be made to the Circuit Court, but the more difficult cases (or the ones involving a great deal of money) will be dealt with by the High Court.
+Most applications will be made to the Circuit Court, but the more difficult cases (or the ones involving a great deal of money or property) will be dealt with by the High Court.
 All the papers (or emails) must be served on the other spouse, who should respond with their own papers (or emails).
 Special rules apply if the other spouse lives outside the Republic of Ireland.

-Wait....
-About 3,500 people a year apply for divorce in Ireland in 2017, just over 4 per cent down on the previous year.
+Wait...
+In total, 3,995 people applied for a divorce in Ireland in 2017, just over 4 per cent down on the previous year.
 The vast majority of these were in the Circuit Court, of which just one was refused.
 (Since 14 June 2017, where both parties are agreed on the reliefs being sought, the Circuit Court rules allow the ruling of settlements by notice of motion.)
 Efforts are being made to provide extra judges, more courtrooms, additional lawyers – with all the back‐up facilities that will require.
 But you may still have to wait many months before your case comes up for hearing (and the proposed shortness of the waiting period is likely to mean more divorces).
 In the meantime...

 Seek a temporary solution.
 While you’re waiting for the divorce application to be heard, you’ll need to get on with your life.
-If you’ve already been living apart for four of the past five years (or even two of the past three!), you may have established a modus vivendi with your spouse which can last until the Court hearing.
-But if not, either of you is entitled to apply for interim remedies including orders for periodical payments (maintenance), custody of children, safety or barring orders and an order entitling one of you (normally the wife with any children) to sole occupancy of the family home.
+If you’ve already been living apart for four of the past five years (or even two of the past three!), you may have established a modus vivendi with your spouse which can last until the court hearing.
+But if not, either of you is entitled to apply for interim remedies, including orders for periodical payments (maintenance), custody of children, safety or barring orders and an order entitling one of you (normally the wife with any minor children) to sole occupancy of the family home.

 Sort out the issues.
-Try and resolve the main issues before you arrive in Court.
+Try and resolve the main issues before you arrive in court – for example by mediation.
 If you don’t, the lawyers will – and that will take time and cost money.
 Try and agree what to do with the family home.
 One common solution is for the wife to remain in the home until the youngest child is 18 or has ceased education, and then for the house to be sold and the proceeds split on an agreed basis.
 In the case of children, if they’re young, they’re normally left with the mother, while the father has access – perhaps they may stay with him at weekends or for holidays.
-But the Court may rule that either parent is unsuitable to have custody.
-Try and sort out the financial position: maintenance, pensions, inheritance.
+But the judge may rule that either parent is unsuitable to have custody.
+Try and sort out the financial position – maintenance, pensions, inheritance – beforehand.
 Normally the working spouse will make periodical payments for the spouse who stays at home with the children.
-Payments for children usually cease when they’re 18 (or 23 if they remain in full-time education).
+Payments for children usually cease when they’re 18 (or 23 if they remain in full-time education or are disabled).
 If there are no children and you are both working, you may wish to remain financially independent from one another.
 But, whatever you may decide between yourselves, you cannot legally contract out of your right to seek more money from your partner, even after a divorce.
-And there’s no point in trying to hide money or property before the Court hearing.
-Any deal giving away or selling property within three years before a divorce, with the intention of depriving the other partner, may be invalidated by the Court.
+And there’s no point in trying to hide money or property before the court hearing.
+Any deal giving away or selling property within three years before a divorce, with the intention of depriving the other partner, may be invalidated by the court.

-Have your day in Court.
-The Court hearing is relatively informal and, even if the media are present, the parties can’t be identified; the judge and barristers also don’t wear wigs and gowns.
+Have your day in court.
+The court hearing is relatively informal and, even if the media are present, the parties can’t be identified; the judge and barristers also don’t wear wigs and gowns.
 If everything has been worked out in advance, the hearing should be reasonably brief.
-Irish divorce is not fault-based so, if you have fulfilled the legal requirements, you are both entitled to a divorce, however badly the other spouse is responsible for the breakdown of the marriage.
-But, when the Court makes financial or property orders, it is entitled to take into account the conduct of either of you, if it would be unjust to disregard it.
+Irish divorce is not fault-based so, if you have fulfilled the legal requirements, you are both entitled to a divorce, even if the other spouse is responsible for the breakdown of the marriage.
+But, when the court makes financial or property orders, it is entitled to take into account the conduct of either of you, if it would be unjust to disregard it.
 Don’t try and drag the children into it; the judge won’t be impressed.
 The question of legal costs in a divorce is dealt with in D v D IESC 66.

 | Family law | Civil law | Legal terminology | Links |